Last updated on October 11th, 2022 at 09:55 pm

 Step three: Line up your cover and inside pages, and bind them all together using a hole puncher and twine.
 Thread the twine through the holes using a four-hole binding method or, for a simpler approach, use binder rings instead.

-Step four: Decorate the inside with stickers!
+Step four: Decorate the inside of your DIY sticker book with your favorite stickers!
 Since you can peel stickers off the wax paper, kids can move them around within the book with ease.

 If you want to include activities in your book, there are three exciting pages to download below.
 To use them, print each activity page out on a piece of white cardstock and use them as your inside pages.
 Don’t forget to cover them in wax paper so you can move your stickers around and complete the activities multiple times!